ju-arroyom/capstone_ml_zoomcamp/README.md

 # Capstone 1: ML Zoomcamp

-The goal of this project is to predict grape quality based on the following characteristics:
+The goal of this project is to predict grape quality based on physical and environmental characteristics.

-Identification: Variety
-Geographic Origin: Region
-Quality Metrics: category, sugar content, acidity Physical Characteristics: Cluster weight, berry size Environmental Factors: Harvest date, sun exposure, soil moisture, rainfall

-To make the modeling aspect more challenging, the quality score feature was removed since it allowed for an almost perfect classification of the grapes.

 There are four categories of grape quality: